talwrii/twitter-exodus/readme.md

 ** Cancelling [wfh polices](https://www.bloomberg.com/news/articles/2022-11-10/musk-s-first-email-to-twitter-staff-ends-remote-work) with limited notice
 ** Firing a lot of people [some claim with insufficient notice](https://www.latimes.com/entertainment-arts/story/2022-11-04/twitter-layoffs-employee-tweets-elon-musk)
 * This represents an opportunity for some new form of communication to develop
-* The new form of communication like mastodon might be more independent or have benefits outside of twitter
+* The new form of communication like mastodon might be more independent or have benefits outside of those on twitter

 ## Reasons not to leave twitter